BenjaminMummery/pre-commit-hooks/README.md

     -   id: add-msg-issue
 ```

-The config file can contain the name and year.
+The config file can contain name and year, and format.
 Any properties that are not set by the config file will be inferred from the current year / git user name.
 Currently supported config formats are: JSON and YAML.

 #### 3.1.2 `.add-copyright-hook-config.yaml` file.